maxh/maxheinritz.com/_posts/2024-06-16-entity-aggregates.md

 >
 > Within an aggregate boundary, apply consistency rules synchronously.
 Across boundaries, handle updates asynchronously.

 Eric Evans later clarified his perspective – that when it comes to defining aggregate roots the "external reference holding" is less important than the transaction boundary.
-For example, it's not a problem for external systems to hold references to line items even though the payable invoice is the aggregate root.
+For example, it's not a problem for external systems to hold references to line items even though the receivable invoice is the aggregate root.

 ## Examples